 Dossier Sustainability

-As an international networking organisation connecting outstanding researchers and leaders in all science-related fields around the world, the Humboldt Foundation feels under a special obligation to achieve the United Nations Sustainable Development Goals.
-We also consider ourselves well-positioned to make a significant contribution to sustainable global development.
+As an international networking organisation connecting outstanding researchers and leaders in all science-related fields around the world, the Humboldt Foundation feels under a special obligation to achieve the United Nations Sustainable Development Goals (SDG).
+We also want to make a significant contribution to sustainable development.

 Cover of the Humboldt Foundation’s Sustainability Agenda: "Sustainably crafting excellent connections"